Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 \subsection{Human Feedback}

 Finally, we look at informed machine learning approaches belonging to the representation type of human feedback.
-Figure~\ref{fig:path_humfee} summarizes taxonomy paths identified in our literature survey; the most common path begins with expert knowledge and ends at the learning algorithm.
+The most common path begins with expert knowledge and ends at the learning algorithm.